jw20191n/jw20191n/README.md

 # Hello 👋   👩🏻‍💻

 Hi, I'm Claire!
 I'm a software engineer who is passionate about creating technology to elevate people and promote learning.

-I am currently open to professional opportunities in software engineering / web development.
+- 🌱 I’m currently learning Python and planning to work on a project with back-end written in Python and Django.

 Find me around the web 🌎:
+- Posting past projects on <a href="http://jiayiwang.co">Portfolio</a> :open_file_folder:
 - Sharing updates on <a href="https://www.linkedin.com/in/claire-jiayi-wang/">LinkedIn</a> 💼
-- Posting past projects on <a href="http://jiayiwang.co">Portfolio</a> :open_file_folder:

 ---
 ⭐️ From [Claire](https://github.com/jw20191n)